The Color panel displays the color component values for the selected color. The set of color components will vary for different color modes.

 By moving sliders or entering numerical values into the fields, one can change the individual color values of the selected color.
 At the bottom of the panel is a small spectral bar; bringing the cursor over this will cause it to take the form of an eyedropper.
 To choose a color, click with the eyedropper within the bar.

 The empty squares at the top are used to store frequently used (custom) colors.
 To add a color to the box, drag it from the large color square.
-To change the main color to that in a box, left-click on a box.
-To remove the color from a box, right-click on it.
+To change the main color to that in a box, left-click the box.
+Right-click the color to remove it from the box.

 Select Color Dialog: